Azure/azure-sdk-for-java/sdk/management/README.md

 ## Migration from older version of Azure management library

-If you are an existing user of the older version of Azure management library for Java (the namespace of old packages contains ``com.microsoft.azure.management.**``) and you are looking for a migration guide to the new version of the SDK, please refer to [this migration guide](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/management/docs/MIGRATION_GUIDE.md)
+If you are an existing user of the older version of Azure management library for Java (the namespace of old packages contains ``com.microsoft.azure.management.**``) and you are looking for a migration guide to the new version of the SDK, please refer to [this migration guide here](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/management/docs/MIGRATION_GUIDE.md)

 ## Getting started